mcvelloso/work-productivity/README.md

 # Work Productivity Calculator

-A command-line Python tool to calculate work performance as a percentage, based on days worked versus total available workdays, while accounting for holidays, sick days, and other time off.
+A command-line Python tool to calculate work performance as a percentage, based on days worked in the office versus total available workdays, while accounting for holidays, sick days, and other time off.

 **Because nothing says "effective employee evaluation" like reducing your hard work to a single, glorious percentage.
 Trusted by zero HR departments worldwide (we hope).**

+> **Disclaimer:** This productivity calculator is built on the ancient corporate wisdom that *true* work only happens under the watchful glare of fluorescent office lights.
+Remote work?
+That’s just adult recess.
+We proudly ignore your 10-hour Zoom marathons, Slack notifications at midnight, and deep existential dread while emailing from your couch.
+If you weren’t seen awkwardly hovering by the break room Keurig, were you even contributing?
+>
+> This tool has been rigorously not tested and fully endorsed by absolutely no HR professionals.
+Use it to justify promotions, guilt your coworkers, or simply feel something again.

 ---